0x1eef/xchan.rb/README.md

 The non-blocking counterpart to `#send` is `#send_nonblock`.
 The `#send_nonblock` method raises `Chan::WaitLockable` when a write blocks because of a lock held by another process, and the method raises `Chan::WaitReadable` when a write to the underlying socket blocks.
-The example builds on the previous example by freeing space on the send buffer when a write is found to block:
+This example builds on the previous example by freeing space on the send buffer when a write is found to block:

 ```ruby